 - Local forest entry and guide charges

-- Basic First Aid available with trek leader.
+- Basic First Aid is available with the trek leader.

 Pro Tip: If you need Devkund camping, you should join post-monsoon season.
-Camping is available near the Bhira Dam and morning trek the following day till the beautiful waterfall.
+Camping is available near the Bhira Dam and a morning trek the following day to the beautiful waterfall.

 18. How safe is the Devkund Waterfall Trek?